All Episodes

 The CIA did the waterboarding.

-Didn't happen at uh at Club Gitmo.
+Didn't happen at Club Gitmo.

 Our old buddy Jake Tapper, ABC News, President Obama increasingly doubtful that there's a compelling reason to release a photograph of bin Laden's corpse.

-There don't seem to be many skeptics of bin Laden's death in the Muslim world with bin Laden's wife having survived the attack to identify his death both to the Navy SEALs and Pakistani authorities.
+There don't seem to be many skeptics of bin Laden's death in the Muslim world with bin Laden's wife having survived the attack to identify his death, both to the Navy SEALs and Pakistani authorities.

-Well that's sophistry.
+Well, that's sophistry.

 The internal debate at the White House is then informed by this question.

-Why are we releasing this photograph and nobody seems to really doubt his death And releasing it could cause more harm than good.
+Why are we releasing this photograph and nobody seems to really doubt his death?

 There's a tremendous risk of the photo becoming a rallying cry for attacks against U.S. soldiers.